tidymodels/parsnip/man/rmd/rand_forest_aorsf.md

  * `split_min_stat`: Minimum test statistic required to split a node.
 Defaults are `3.841459` for censored regression and `0` for classification and regression.
 For classification, this tuning parameter should be between 0 and 1, and for regression it should be greater than or equal to 0.
 Higher values of this parameter cause trees grown by `aorsf` to have less depth.

-# Translation from parsnip to the original package
+## Translation from parsnip to the original package (censored regression)

-The **censored** extension package is required to fit this model with the censored regression engine, and **bonsai** is required for classification and regression engines.
+The **censored** extension package is required to fit this model with the censored regression engine

 ```r
 library(censored)